Authentic thin-crust pizza, classic Italian-American dishes. A no-frills NYC staple, often compared to the best.

-"The thin-crust pizza is consistently mentioned as a highlight and a reason to visit."
+"The thin-crust pizza is consistently highlighted as a must-try.
+Baked ziti is also mentioned as a dish to consider."

 Important Note